MarkAStevens04/cloudflare-kinetics-editor/README.md

 - You can delete connection while drawer is open (drawer should automatically close)
 - When reaction drawer is open, border of "simulate" button looks weird

+### Default Rate Laws
+- Make it so you can draw between two nodes.
+Then, you can spawn in a 3rd node, and draw an edge from that node TO THE REACTION.
+- OOOOOOO!!!
+THIS WOULD WORK SO WELL AFTER MAKING THE SIDE BAR ON THE RIGHT THAT LETS YOU ADD DIFF TYPES OF MOLECULES!!!
+- It could say "Oh, your enzyme is modulating your reaction?
+Let me help you out!"
+And it automatically populates with Enzyme kinetics or whatever.
+- But if instead you drew another ligand to the reaction, it would say "Oh is this two inputs becoming 1 output?
+Let me help you out!"
+And it automatically adds a multi-species reaction or whatever.

+**** TODO:
+- Add different TYPES of molecules
+- Add different TYPES of reactions
+- Allow you to draw multi molecules to a single reaction, auto populate.

 ### Drawer
 - Possibly put mini-reaction-diagram in its own little div and make everything smaller
 - What if we just had a small arrow from species2 to species 3, and we edited the rate law beneach the mini-diagram?